-M. Deturbide

-2 credit hours; two hours per week; one term

-By final examination.
-Some form of optional mid-class assessment may also be offered.
+Instructors: Evaluation: M. Deturbide, H. Kindred 2 hours per week Final examination.
+Some form of optional mid-class assessment may also be offered

 2146.02A or B: Secured Transactions in Personal Property.
 This class in commercial law deals with security interests in personal property or chattels.
 These include consensual interests taken as part of financing arrangements and non-consensual interests arising out of other transactions.
-Considerable time is spent dealing with statutory regulation of chattel security, including the federal Bank Act and the Personal Property Security Acts in force in Ontario and the western provinces, with some additional examination of the older chattel security regime still extant in the Atlantic Provinces.
+Considerable time is spent dealing with statutory regulation of chattel security, including the federal Bank

+Act and the Personal Property Security Acts in force in Ontario, New Brunswick and the western provinces, with some additional examination of the older chattel security regime still existent in the other provinces.
 Attention will be given both to the ranking of security interests in insolvency and the planning aspects of structuring financing arrangements.

-M. Deturbide

-2 credit hours; 2 hours per week; one term
+Instructor: Format: Evaluation: M. Deturbide 2 hours per week

-By final examination.
-Some form of optional mid-term class assessment may also be offered.
+Final examination.
+Some form of optional mid-term class assessment may also be offered

 2144.02B: Securities Law Moot.
 The Canadian Corporate/Securities Law Moot Court Competition is an annual Moot Court competition, sponsored by the Toronto law firm of Davies, Ward & Beck, which focuses upon the fields of corporate and securities law in Canada.
-The competition is designed to provide students having an interest in these areas of legal practice with an opportunity to meet with judges, corporate and securities regulators, academic lawyers and legal practitioners to debate legal issues of current importance to the Canadian business community.
+The competition is designed to provide students having an interest in these areas of legal practice with an opportunity to meet with judges, corporate and securities regulators, academic lawyers and legal practitioners to debate legal issues of current importance to the

+Canadian business community.

-Teams of mooters from a number of Cariadian law schools will meet in late February or early March in Toronto to moot a problem.
+Teams of mooters from a number of Canadian law schools will meet in late February or early March in Toronto to moot a problem.
 The competition requires collaborative work on a hypothetical problem in the area of corporate and securities law.
 It will require extensive research culminating in the preparation of a factum.
 It will also include a preparatory oral advocacy session and the eventual pleading of the problem before a board consisting of judges, corporate/securities regulators, academic lawyers and legal practitioners.

 This competition is open to both second and third year students.
-Participants will be selected on the basis of written applications; selection will be based upon a student's stated interest in participation, prior experience and academic record.
+Participants will be selected on the basis of written applications; selection will be based upon a student's stated interest in participation, prior experience and academic